Table of Contents

-A mid-pregnancy scan commonly referred to as an anomaly scan or a 20-week scan, is often performed when a woman is between 18 and 21 weeks pregnant.
-This is a part of your antenatal care and provides a side view of the infant in a 2D, monochrome image.
+A mid-pregnancy scan commonly referred to as an anomaly scan or a 20-week scan, is often performed between 18 and 21 weeks of pregnancy.

 This in-depth ultrasound scan examines the movement of the baby and allows you to have a closer look at your unborn child and your womb (uterus).
 This helps in timely intervention.